IjzerenHein/react-navigation-shared-element/README.md

 This library is under development and is subject to API changes.
 At the moment only the stack navigator is supported.
 As [react-navigation](https://reactnavigation.org) is alo undergoing development and possible API changes, this library provides a testing ground and working API for the v3 branch of react-navigation.
 It was written as a separate library which does not require any changes to react-navigation itself.
-As time progresses, the goal is to support the latest react-navigation version, a cleaner API, support `appear` and `disappear` transitions, and have the
+As time progresses, the goal is to support the latest react-navigation version, support `appear` and `disappear` transitions, and have the
 [native extensions](https://github.com/IjzerenHein/react-native-shared-element) land in [Expo](https://expo.io/).

 ## Index <!-- omit in toc -->